How to Optimise Content for Social Media Distribution

 Put more thought into your graphics

 There’s little point in explaining the importance of visual content on social media; anybody who uses it will already understand.
 Content writers are also fully aware of how it can be useful to utilise graphics and other types of content (embedded posts, videos, etc.,) within the body of an article to reduce bounce rate.
-But crafting posts that get the most engagement goes beyond adding a generic blog title graphic.
+However, crafting posts that get the most engagement goes beyond adding a generic blog title graphic and will help you to optimise content.

 Get your colleagues involved in distribution